BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 - You will need either multitool or Lslib to unpack the pak and pack the pak again
 - You will need NotePad++ or VSCode to open the unpacked pak and make edits
 >
-> Which pak you will open up depends on if you use Eyes of Beholder or Astralities' Glow Eyes as well.
+> Which pak you will open up depends on if you use **Eyes of Beholder** or Astralities' **Glow Eyes** as well.
+Reason: these 3 mods all edit the same files and will override each other, thus if you want to use them together, patches need to be used/maintained.
+>
-> If you use either of those two, you will need to open up Eyes of Beholder or Astralities' Glow Eyes.
+> So, if you use either of those two, you will need to find and open up the Unique Tav patches made for them.
+For Eyes of the Beholder, the patch is found on the Unique Tav page under [optional downloads](https://www.nexusmods.com/baldursgate3/mods/2754?tab=files): "Unique Tav EotB Patch".
+For Astralities' Glow Eyes, the patch is found on the Glow Eyes mod page under [optional downloads](https://www.nexusmods.com/baldursgate3/mods/4964?tab=files): "Unique Tav and Glow Eyes Compatibility Patch".
+>
-> If you do not use either of those, then you need to open up and edit Unique Tav itself.
+> If you do not use either of those, then you need to open up and edit Unique Tav / Kaz Virtual Tav itself.
-> This is because Eyes of Beholder or Glow Eyes overrides Unique Tav, so editing Unique Tav will not yield any results.
 {.is-info}